Human spaceflight: By nationality or sex

 Sally Ride became the first American woman in space, in 1983.
 Eileen Collins was the first female Shuttle pilot, and with Shuttle mission STS-93 in 1999 she became the first woman to command a U.S. spacecraft.

-For many years, only the USSR (later Russia) and the United States were the only countries whose astronauts flew in space.
+For many years, the USSR (later Russia) and the United States were the only countries whose astronauts flew in space.
 That ended with the 1978 flight of Vladimir Remek.
 As of 2010, citizens from 38 nations (including space tourists) have flown in space aboard Soviet, American, Russian, and Chinese spacecraft.

 Space programs

 Human spaceflight programs have been conducted by the Soviet Union–Russian Federation, the United States, Mainland China, and by American private spaceflight companies.

 Current programs

 The following space vehicles and spaceports are currently used for launching human spaceflights: